Programs in Uganda

 CEED accepts applications from both undergraduate and graduate students.
 Current Concordia University students and alumni who have paid into our $0.35 / credit fee levy are given priority and reduced pricing, but students and recent graduates from other universities in Montreal are invited to apply.
 Students from a variety of academic backgrounds are welcome to apply, as CEED encourages diversity of knowledge, skills, and experience.
 Approximately 15 interns from Concordia are recruited each year and are then placed with Ugandan interns to form teams of up to 6 people.
 Each team is assigned to 1 project for the duration of the program.

-For more information about our different projects, please see below the proposed internships for 2018.
+For more information about our different projects, please see below the various internships we have had.
 Please be aware, some projects may be altered or cancelled if CEED fails to secure any necessary partnerships in Uganda required to implement the project, CEED is unable to recruit sufficient interns and the required skills, or for other reasons.
 Applicants are therefore encouraged to apply into 2 or more projects, and maybe asked to transfer to a different project if their internship applied for is cancelled.
 All of CEED's different projects offer opportunities to use and further develop a wide variety of technical and soft skills, and many passions and skills can be easily transferred and shared within and between the teams.

 - Youth Entrepreneurship Project